 If you see the top of the lasagna and that gorgeous crusty cheese, well that is this cheese sauce!
 We didn’t use any actual vegan cheese in this recipe, just this homemade cheese sauce.

-We made this cheese sauce with soy milk.
-We tried a version with coconut milk, similar to what we did for our vegan alfredo and our baked vegan mac and cheese, but we really preferred soy milk for this, when combined with the other flavors it just worked out the best.
+The sauce is made with soy milk.
+We did try a version with coconut milk, similar to what we did for our vegan alfredo sauce and our baked vegan mac and cheese, but we really preferred soy milk for this.
+When combined with the other flavors in the lasagna it just worked out the best.

 All the details are in the recipe card, but I had to give you the visual with this photo collage!